About the Culinary Historians of Canada

 Standing Committee Chairs

-- Chair of the Membership Committee: Judy Chow: Judy has been a CHC member for many years and has previously worked with the CHC board on programming and strategic planning.
+- Chair of the Program Committee: Judy Chow (Guelph, Ontario): Judy has been a CHC member for many years and has previously worked with the CHC board on programming and strategic planning.
 She has gained board experience with the Canadian Institute of Food Science and Technology and through involvement with the sport of figure skating at the club and regional levels.
 After graduating from the University of Guelph, she served as an instructor and program co-ordinator for the Certificate in Food Science program at her alma mater.
 She now works in the food industry in the field of regulatory affairs.
 Her interests include regional cuisines, history of food processing and evolution of food laws.

 Other Board Positions

-- Coordinator of Publicity: Samantha George (see above for bio)
+- Coordinator of Publicity: Vacant

-- Coordinator of Volunteers: Jennifer Meyer: Jennifer grew up near Toronto in a multicultural home with immigrant parents where food both divided and brought family together.
+- Coordinator of Volunteers: Jennifer Meyer (Toronto, Ontario): Jennifer grew up near Toronto in a multicultural home with immigrant parents where food both divided and brought family together.
 She first became interested in food history and culture through a university course on the anthropology of food.
 A secondary-school history and social science teacher, Jennifer sees that feeding students is a great way to sneak in learning and create interest in elective courses.

 - Minutes of the Annual General Meeting of October 20, 2018